 Oracle WebLogic Server now includes features from Oracle's own application server, including object-relational mapping, and a Java persistence API (JPA) called Oracle TopLink, which is the reference implementation of Enterprise Java Beans.
 TopLink is now the JPA and EJB provider within WebLogic.
 Oracle's service component architecture (SCA) is part of the new Oracle WebLogic Server, along with Oracle Coherence, a JCache-compliant in memory distributed data grid technology for clustered applications supporting high-performance transactions.

-The rapid re-branding of WebLogic indicates that it was one of the crown jewels Oracle was seeking in acquiring BEA, since the Oracle server was
+The rapid re-branding of WebLogic indicates that it was one of the crown jewels Oracle was seeking in acquiring BEA, since the Oracle server was not a market leader, said Jason Bloomberg, senior analyst with ZapThink LLC.

 Analyzing today's announcement, Bloomberg said, "If you read between the lines, when Oracle now says 'Oracle WebLogic Server Enterprise Edition is the application server of choice,' what they mean is that the application server they had before the BEA acquisition, to put it mildly, wasn't the application server of choice -- for just about anybody."